afnizarnur/framer-snippets-vscode/README.md

 ### Framer Snippets for Visual Studio Code
 This extension contains code snippets for Framer for Coffeescript to make you more productive while working with Framer at your favourite code editor ✨.
-Originally writen by [Andrea Bianchi](https://github.com/makinteract), which is based on [Atom snippets](https://github.com/makinteract/FramerTools/blob/master/editors/atom/snippets.cson).
+Started to improved and maintained by me, originally writen by [Andrea Bianchi](https://github.com/makinteract), which is based on [Atom snippets](https://github.com/makinteract/FramerTools/blob/master/editors/atom/snippets.cson).

 ### Installation
 In order to install this extension you need to: